The Fields Beneath owner Gavin Fernback talks paper cups, alt-milks and operating one of London’s only fully vegan cafes.

 You’ll also find plants everywhere: atop shelves, cabinets, counters, wherever there’s space.
 There are books about plants, a guide to veganism in North London, and Gillian Tindall’s history of Kentish Town, the cafe’s namesake.

-It’s owned by Gavin Fernback.
-Who’s about to launch a tirade on paper cups.
-After I ask him where I could recycle the cup he made my espresso in.
+It’s owned by Gavin Fernback, who’s about to launch a tirade on paper cups, after I ask him where I could recycle the cup he made my espresso in.

-“This is make out of paper,” he tells me, pointing to my disposable cup, “but more carbon goes into this than polystyrene cups.
+“This is made out of paper,” he tells me, pointing to my disposable cup, “but more carbon goes into this than polystyrene cups.
 Because you’ve got to cut down a tree, put it on a truck that uses diesel, and drive it to the paper mill, whereas the plastic companies that make polystyrene are next to the oil refineries.”

 It’s an age-old debate in the coffee industry: what’s the solution to the paper cup problem?
 The UK uses 2.5 billion of these disposable coffee cups every year, but only one in 400 are recycled.
 A host of companies, including KeepCup, HUSK and FrugalPac, have tried to come up with alternatives; but Fernback says the only solution is to ban them.